christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

+  * Transferring import fields to MITgcm variables and writing them to files for comparison with the *import* output files.
   * Replacing verification output.
 The output files changed when one-way coupling was enabled.
   * Adding figures in verification output for comparison.